dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/embedding_your_form.md

   });
 </script>

-## Customizing the embedded form
+### Customizing your embedded form

-Screendoor's embed code is highly customizable.
-Take a look at the open-source repository for all of the available options: [https://github.com/dobtco/formrenderer-base](https://github.com/dobtco/formrenderer-base).
+Developers can customize our embed form in a few different ways.
+[Check out our Github repository](https://github.com/dobtco/formrenderer-base) to learn more.

 ---

 ## F.A.Q.

-### Why does my embed code not work?
+### Why can't I embed projects with signatures or fees?

-If you are seeing the "project not found" error when you try to embed your code, it's probably because your project is not live.
-To make your project live, click the "Go live" button from your project page.
-Also, projects with [payments](payments.html) or [signatures](signatures.html) enabled cannot be embedded.
+Unfortunately, [fees](payments.html) and [signatures](signatures.html) are not supported in embedded forms at this time.

+### I see a "Project not found" error when I try to embed my form.
+Help!

+This error usually occurs when your [project is not yet public](/articles/screendoor/projects/going_public.html).
+Only projects with a status of &ldquo;Unlisted&rdquo; or &ldquo;Public&rdquo; can be embedded.